 - Building a new Water Reclamation Facility (sewage treatment).
 This project started in 2019 and will be completed in 2025.

-Rate Changes Allow Us to Provide Quality Treatment and Reliable Services
+Rate Changes Allow Us To Provide Quality and Reliable Services

 How will the proposed rate changes affect customers?